 It is a well known fact that we Malaysians love our food.
 Some food entrepreneurs have taken this love to the next level, with creative themes that give their cafes a unique identity.
-If you need some ideas on where to hang out this weekend, check out Malaysia's Top 10 Theme Eateries, as voted by you!
+If you need some ideas on where to hang out this weekend, check out these Top 10 Theme Cafés in Malaysia, as voted by you!

 1) Chemistry Café+Lab